Potential Health Benefits of Natural Spring Water

 You can also find magnesium in many foods, including green leafy vegetables, legumes, nuts, seeds, and whole grains.

-The pH scale measures how acidic or alkaline (basic) a substance is, ranging from 0 to 14.
+The pH scale shows how acidic or alkaline a substance is, with values from 0 to 14.

 Hydration plays a crucial role in maintaining skin health.